 During the spring, many birds travel from all over the United States and from all six continents in order to reach the Arctic National Wildlife Refuge and other ecologically rich areas of the American Arctic.
 Birds rely on these pristine habitats for nesting, breeding, staging, and molting.

 Birdwatchers across the United States can celebrate the importance of the Arctic by participating in our 2020 Great American Arctic Birding Challenge this spring!
-Recruit some fellow birders, grab a pair of binoculars, and find as many Arctic birds as you can in your state.
+Recruit some fellow birders, grab a pair of binoculars, and find as many Arctic birds as you can in your state (from your own backyard or while practicing social distancing).
 The contest runs from March 15th through June 1st so that birders all over the country can spot birds as they migrate.

 Just like the 2019 Great American Arctic Birding Challenge, you must register your team online if you want to participate.
 If you don't register online, you won't get a checklist and your team won't be eligible for prizes!